Ireland to clarify abortion rules within weeks

 "A government decision will be made in relation to this before the end of December and implemented in the new year," Health Minister James Reilly told journalists.
 "This issue will not be allowed to drag on."

-The issue of abortion has been highlighted in the past fortnight by the death of 31-year-old Halappanavar, who was denied an abortion of her dying foetus at a hospital in Ireland and later died of blood poisoning.
+The issue of abortion has been highlighted in the past fortnight by the death of 31-year-old Indian woman Savita Halappanavar, who was denied an abortion of her dying foetus at a hospital in Ireland and later died of blood poisoning.

 The death re-ignited the abortion debate in Ireland and highlighted the lack of clarity in Irish law.